joelmukanya/picknpayAPI/readme.md

 # npm i nodemon --save-dev

-# NB: In case you clone my rep jsut type: npm i (to install all dependencies)
+# NB: In case you clone my rep just type: npm i (to install all dependencies)

 # Please create an .env file and place your database credentials and user account information.